nashihunamien/learn-scraping/README.md

-# Property Scraper

-This script scrapes property listings from `rumah.com` for properties located in Yogyakarta.
-The script captures details such as title, location, price, number of bedrooms and bathrooms, features, and the URL of the listing.
+# Learn-Scrape: A Python Web Scraping Project

+`Learn-Scrape` is a Python project focused on web scraping various websites.
+The initial version targets `rumah.com` for property listings, but more websites will be added in the future.

 ## Dependencies

-This script uses several Python libraries:
+The project uses several Python libraries:

+- `beautifulsoup4`: For parsing and navigating the HTML content.
+- `requests`: To make HTTP requests.
+- `selenium`: For browser automation.
 - `cloudscraper`: To bypass Cloudflare's anti-bot measures.
-- `BeautifulSoup`: For parsing and navigating the HTML content.
-- `requests`: To make HTTP requests.
-- `csv`: To write the scraped data into a CSV file.
-- `datetime`: To generate timestamps.

 We use `poetry` to manage these dependencies.

 ## Setup

+### Prerequisites

-1. Ensure you have Python installed.
+- Ensure you have Python 3.11 or newer installed.
-2. Install `poetry`:
+- Install `poetry`:
    ```bash
    pip install poetry
    ```

+### Installation

+1. Clone the `learn-scrape` repository to your local machine.
+2. Navigate to the project's directory.
-3. Navigate to the script's directory and install the dependencies using:
+3. Install the dependencies using:
    ```bash
    poetry install
    ```